jasonmhead/jasonmhead/README.md

 - 👋 Hi, I’m @jasonmhead
 - 👀 I’m interested in Robotics, Blender 3D
-- 🌱 I’m currently learning more about Blender
+- 🌱 I’m working more on the Do Anything from Anywhere robotics project
 - 💞️ Open Source Robotics Project: https://github.com/jasonmhead/open-tentacle

 Building a physical robotic arm prototype to write a open source control system, as a basis for bigger projects.